iltommi/qdb-documentation/source/faq.rst

 How can one administrate a quasardb cluster?
 ============================================

-A web bridge enables the user to monitor a node with a HTML 5 interface.
+A web bridge enables the user to monitor a node with a HTML5 interface.
 The bridge also offers JSON/JSONP interfaces to access data and statistics.

 See :doc:`../reference/qdb_httpd` for more information.